PolymorphEngine/engineBack/README.md

 ### ⚗️​ Your first Script !

 Now...
 The scripts !
-Scripts need 2 things : an initializer which derives from "Polymorph::AComponentInitializer" and the actual script that derives from `Polymorph::Component`.
+Scripts need 2 things : an initializer which derives from "polymorph::AComponentInitializer" and the actual script that derives from `polymorph::Component`.

 Here is an example of an initializer: